writethedocs/www/docs/conf/na/2016/cfp.rst

 Presentations will be 30 minutes long.
 If you have specific length needs for your presentation, let us know and we can work with it.

+**There will be no questions at the end of talks.**
+We ask that speakers be available at the front of the stage for a few minutes after their talk to answer questions.

 SPEAKER BENEFITS & LOGISTICS
 ----------------------------